Corporate Legal

 1.2

-Nothing in this Procedures Guide is intended to detract from the rights and duties of those with supervisory authority to manage or instruct, and if necessary to discipline or provide feedback to faculty, staff or students, in accordance with applicable legislation or common law, collective agreements or College policies, procedures, bylaws or course rubrics.
+Nothing in these Procedures is intended to detract from the rights and duties of those with supervisory authority to manage or instruct, and if necessary to discipline or provide feedback to faculty, staff or students, in accordance with applicable legislation or common law, collective agreements or College policies, procedures, bylaws or course rubrics.

 1.3